ballerina-attic/messaging-with-jms-queues/README.md

    $ ballerina test
 ```

-When running these unit tests, make sure that the `ActiveMQ` is up and running.
+When running these unit tests, make sure that the JMS Broker is up and running.

-To check the implementation of the test file, refer to the [bookstore_service_test.bal](https://github.com/ballerina-guides/messaging-with-jms-queues/blob/master/guide/bookstore_service/tests/bookstore_service_test.bal).
+To check the implementation of the test file, refer [bookstore_service_test.bal](https://github.com/ballerina-guides/messaging-with-jms-queues/blob/master/guide/bookstore_service/tests/bookstore_service_test.bal).

 ## Deployment

-Once you are done with the development, you can deploy the services using any of the methods that we listed below.
+Once you are done with the development, you can deploy the services using any of the methods listed below.

 ### Deploying locally